Discover the ultimate 3-day itinerary for NYC! I'll take you through all the must-see sights, what order to do it in, where to eat, and more.

 9/11 Memorial - this is a must for any New York City itinerary.
 It's an 18 minute metro ride from Dumbo.
 A moving and eerily quiet memorial.
 If you have time, visit the heartbreaking 9/11 museum.
 You'll want to get tickets in advance.

 *You may be wondering why I didn't list Wall Street since its close to the above NYC sights.
 Unless seeing the famous bull is on your list I would skip Wall Street.
 There's not much to see and it's quite dead on the weekends.

-Central Park - take a break from the urban jungle and explore this 843 acre park!
+Option 2: Central Park - take a break from the urban jungle and explore this 843 acre park.
 You could easily spend half a day here with the walking paths, bike lanes, zoo, lakes (some allow boats you can row around in), and more.

 Have extra time on your 3 day NYC itinerary?
 Book a tour or activity!

-See my other USA posts
+See my other NYC posts

-Some links in this article are affiliate links, which means that if you purchase through them, I earn a small commission.
+As an Amazon Associate, Abroad with Ash earns commissions from qualifying purchases.
+Some links throughout this site are affiliate links, which means that if you click through a link on Abroad with Ash, we earn a small commission.
 This will never cost you extra and the income goes to keeping this site updated and free for everyone!